 Selene eventually learns that the Lucian’s quarrel is with Viktor (Bill Nighy), an ancient vampire who killed his own daughter because she was carrying Lucian’s child.
 Viktor also turns out to be have murdered Selene’s family, only sparing her life because she reminded Viktor of his own lost daughter.
 We’ll get back to her.
 Over the course of the final conflict, Selene is forced to bite Michael and turn him into a vampire/lycan hybrid, and a battle ensues that kills Lucian and Viktor and sets the stage for the return of Markus, the first vampire.
 But the last shot of the film reveals him to be another vampire/lycan hybrid himself, setting the stage for Underworld: Evolution.

-The first film was an enormous financial success, but the emphasis was on style, action and backstory, which set the stage for superior sequels but left some critics feeling cold.
+The first Underworld movie was an enormous financial success, but the emphasis was on style, action and backstory, which set the stage for superior sequels but left some critics feeling cold.
 Audiences didn’t feel the same way, and clamored for more.

 UNDERWORLD: EVOLUTION (dir.
 Len Wiseman, 2006)